jakobn-ai/waybar-mpris/README.md

 * `--separator` specifies a string to separate the artist, album and title text.
 * `--autofocus` makes waybar-mpris automatically focus on currently playing music players.
 * `--position` enables the display of the track position.
+* `--interpolate` increments the track position every second.
+This is useful for players (e.g mpDris2) that don't regularly update the position.
+* `--replace`: By default, new instances will attach to the existing one so that the output is identical.
+This lets this instance replace any others running.
+It isn't recommended.
 * `--send` sends commands to an already running waybar-mpris instance via a unix socket.
 Commands:
   * `player-next`: Switch to displaying and controlling next available player.
   * `player-prev`: Same as `player-next`, but for the previous player.